 This Chinese man is being pulled in two directions by two opposing political parties.
 Typical of most Nast drawings, the bad is on the left, the good on the right.
-We do not know from what position the Chinese man is standing or how he arrived at this particular tug of war predicament.
+The party figures also represent their regional power base -—the West for Democrats and the East for Republicans.
+We do not know from what location the Chinese man is standing or how he arrived at this particular tug-of-war predicament.
 Rare for Nast, there is no detail as to location, no props to suggest a political issue or visual guides to suggest how one might think about the Chinese man’s unfortunate situation.
 He is is simply being pulled apart.

 On the right, the Republican Party, and particularly the Radical Republicans to whom Nast aligned and identified, wanted the Chinese to remain in the United States and argued for their admittance for American citizenship.
 Radical Republicans stood first and foremost from a position of morality and believed that the Chinese were no different than any other immigrant group.
 Mainstream Republicans and those Republicans whose constituency represented business, industry and capitalism, wanted the Chinese to remain.
 Good workers were good for business.
 Capitalists admired the hard working, non-striking Chinese and fiscally benefited from their industriousness and productivity.
 Ideal employees, the Chinese kept to themselves and completed their work.
 Chinese went where work was offered and perhaps unknowingly, served as pawns to break strikes, drive down labor costs and inflame white workingmen’s charges of coolie or slave labor. break strikes and drive down labor costs.

 Democrats in the South also wanted the Chinese to teach newly freed African Americans a lesson.